 What is AWS CloudShell?

-When you launch AWS CloudShell, a compute environment that's based on Amazon Linux 2 is created.
+When you launch AWS CloudShell, a compute environment that's based on Amazon Linux 2023 is created.
 Within this environment, you can access an extensive range of pre-installed development tools, options for uploading and downloading files, and file storage that persists between sessions.
+You can use CloudShell in the most recent versions of Google Chrome, Mozilla Firefox, Microsoft Edge, and Apple Safari browsers.

-(Try it now: Tutorial: Getting started with AWS CloudShell.)
+(Try it now: Getting started with AWS CloudShell)

 AWS Command Line Interface

-You can launch AWS CloudShell from the AWS Management Console, and the AWS credentials that you used to sign in to the console are automatically available in a new shell session.
-This pre-authentication of AWS CloudShell users allows you to skip configuring credentials when interacting with AWS services using AWS CLI version 2.
+You can launch AWS CloudShell from the AWS Management Console.
+The AWS credentials that you used to sign in to the console are automatically available in a new shell session.
+Because AWS CloudShell users are pre-authenticated, you don't need to configure credentials when interacting with AWS services using AWS CLI version 2.
 The AWS CLI is pre-installed on the shell's compute environment.

-For more information on interacting with AWS services using the command-line interface, see Working with AWS services in AWS CloudShell.
+For more information about interacting with AWS services using the command line interface, see Manage AWS services from CLI in CloudShell.

 Shells and development tools

-The shell environment is pre-configured with support for leading software languages.
-For example, you can run Node.js and Python projects without needing to first perform runtime installations.
+The shell environment is pre-configured with support for several leading major software languages, such as Node.js and Python.
+This means that, for example, you can run Node.js and Python projects without first performing runtime installations.
 PowerShell users can use the .NET Core runtime.

 For more information, see AWS CloudShell compute environment: specifications and software.